 Will reduce fire hazard to a fraction of the risk entailed with lithium-ion batteries (LiBs).
 The researchers are hoping that within a few years, this breakthrough will enable the development of completely safe electric aircraft, driverless vehicles and autonomous ships.

 IFE's Board of Directors has decided to permanently close the Halden Reactor and to start decommissioning the reactor.
 IFE will continue its nuclear research activities, with focus on activities that do not depend on the reactor being operational.
 The closure of the reactor will not affect IFE's other operations.

-A large international conference organised by the National IOR Centre of Norway gathered almost 300 people from oil companies, oil service, research institutes, universities and government to present and discuss research on increased oil recovery.
+An international conference organised by the National IOR Centre of Norway gathered people from oil companies, oil service, research institutes, universities and government for the fourth time to present and discuss research on increased oil recovery.

 Statoil has awarded a framework agreement for business consulting services within Integrated Operations and digital transformation to the consortium: StepChange, Epsis and IFE Digital Systems, who is the research partner.
 We at IFE Digital Systems are happy to support Statoil’s digitalisation journey along with StepChange and Epsis.

 The China-Norway Science Day was arranged in Beijing on April 17th, 2018.
 221 delegates from Norwegian universities and research institutions participated in this big event.
 The goal is to strengthen the Chinese-Norwegian research collaboration.

 At IFE, safety is priority number one.
 We are continuously working to strengthen and improve our safety culture.
 As part of this effort, IFE has invited the International Atomic Energy Agency (IAEA) to perform an Independent Safety Culture Assessment (ISCA) and provide recommendations for further development.